 The housing holds it all together.
 In the case of headphones, the driver is held within the ear cup or earbud (headphones vs. earphones).
 In the case of speakers, the driver is held within an enclosure.

 So how does the moving-coil dynamic transducer work?

 The audio signal (alternating current) is passed through the conductive voice coil.
 Electromagnetic induction takes place so that a forward-flowing current produces a positive magnetic field in the coil and a backward-flowing current produces a negative magnetic field in the coil.

 The varying magnetic field of the coil interacts with the static magnetic field of the permanent magnetic structure.
-This causes the coil the move forward and backward depending on its own magnetic field (which happens as a result of the audio signal’s current flow).
+This causes the coil to move forward and backward depending on its own magnetic field (which happens due to the audio signal's current flow).

 The diaphragm movement produces sound waves in the medium around it.